Who we are

 In your submission email, please use the following convention for the subject line:

-SUBMISSION: Story Title/Approximate Word Count
+SPECIAL ISSUE: Story Title/Approximate Word Count

 We do not accept simultaneous submissions—do not send us a story you have sent to another market.
 Please wait for us to reply to your submission before sending another—we’ll only consider one of your stories at a time.